Curriculum – RE

 Why is RE taught in this way?

-Our RE curriculum is high quality, well thought out and is planned to demonstrate progression.
-Children will demonstrate a positive attitude towards people of any religion and show an understanding of cultural beliefs different to their own.
+Our RE curriculum is high quality, well thought out, and is planned to demonstrate progression.
+Children will demonstrate a positive attitude towards people of any religion and show an understanding of cultural beliefs different from their own.
 They will be respectful when meeting visitors from a variety of faith groups.

-Children will be inquisitive by asking questions at the beginning of a unit of work, they will then think about what they want to learn.
-They will be provided with a rich vocabulary for what is being taught and they will use this vocabulary throughout lessons and at the end will share what they have learnt.
-What the children have leant will be shared with their next class teacher.
+Children will be inquisitive by asking questions at the beginning of a unit of work; they will think about what they want to learn.
+They will be provided with a rich vocabulary for what is being taught and use this vocabulary throughout lessons.
+At the end of units, children will share what they have learnt, which will also be passed to their next class teacher.

-Children will have many opportunities to share their learning and work collaboratively with support partners in way in which it challenges children who are more able and supports others.
+Children will have many opportunities to share their learning and work collaboratively with support partners in ways that challenge more able children and support others.